Women in the Middle Ages: Early Middle Ages (476–1000)

-For secular Christian women, authority largely was attached to class status.
+For secular Christian women, authority was largely attached to class status.
 Women such as Radegund were able to contribute to the spread of Christianity through her role as wife and Queen.
 Wealthy women such as Dhuoda illustrate that female autonomy in the Carolingian era was possible, but women's relationships were largely still shaped around familial and communal connections.
 In fact, evidence of matronymic names indicate that a matriarchal lineage could be useful when distinguishing a lineage, or when relying on a woman's prominent position within society.